forestgiant/eff/README.md

 # eff
 Effulgent Media API
 ---
-This API provides a way to easily create graphics programs in go.
+This API provides a way to easily create graphics programs in Go.
+Providing a framework to create [games](#examples), [ui](#examples), [animation](#examples), or any type of graphical application.

-The sdl package is a partial wrapper of sdl for go.
+The sdl package is a partial wrapper of sdl for Go.
 For a complete wrapper checkout go-sdl2 <https://github.com/veandco/go-sdl2>

 ### SDL setup
 * OSX: `brew install sdl2{,_mixer,_image,_ttf}`